 Provide Your Conveyancer with the Necessary Information

-Your official ID and other basic information such as your mortgage roll number
+Your official ID and other essential information such as your mortgage roll number

 Information about your home, including boundaries, any previous disputes and which areas of land you own

-A complete list of all fixtures, fittings and furniture that are included in the sale
+A complete list of all fixtures, fittings and furniture included in the sale

 Completing the Sale

 House buying in the UK can differ slightly between the constituent nations.
-In England and Wales, for example, the process of buying a house is completed when contracts have been exchanged.
-It is not possible for a buyer to pull out of the deal after this stage without losing their deposit.
+In England and Wales, for example, the process of buying a house is completed when contracts exchange, and a buyer can’t pull out of the deal after this stage without losing their deposit.

-The seller and the buyer will normally have their own conveyancer, and both legal representatives will coordinate the exchange process on behalf of their clients.
-It is common practice for a completion date to be set for around two weeks after contracts have been exchanged.
-Once the buyer’s money has been transferred, the legal process is complete, and you will need to surrender the keys to your home’s new owner.
+The seller and the buyer will typically have their conveyancer, and both legal representatives will coordinate the exchange process on behalf of their clients.
+It is common practice for a completion date for around two weeks after exchanging contracts.
+Once the buyer’s money transfers, the legal process is complete, and you will need to surrender the keys to your home’s new owner.

 If you live in Scotland, the process of completion works in a slightly different way.
-The seller will advertise a guide price, inviting buyers to submit their bids and projected completion dates.
-Once any offer has been formally accepted, financial penalties are imposed on any party that reneges on the deal.
-Buyers will therefore usually ensure that they have funds in place before submitting a bid.
+First, the seller will advertise a guide price, inviting buyers to submit their bids and projected completion dates.
+Then, once an offer is formally accepted, financial penalties are imposed on any party that reneges on the deal.
+Buyers will, therefore, usually ensure that they have funds in place before submitting a bid.

-Property buyers trying to find property for sale in England and Wales will often do so without a mortgage in place, so the risk of a deal breaking down before completion is higher than it is in Scotland.
+House buyers trying to find property for sale in England and Wales will often do so without a mortgage in place, so the risk of a deal-breaking down before completion is higher than in Scotland.
 However, with the expert help of your conveyancer, you should be able to negotiate the process without too many surprises.